 - Use only a weight carrying hitch designed for the total trailer weight.
-Toyota does not recommend using a weight distribution (load equalizing) hitch. - The hitch must be bolted securely to the vehicle frame and installed according to the hitch manufacturer's instructions. - If using a fifth wheel hitch, the center of the king pin must be forward of the axis of the vehicle's rear wheels, and installed according to the manufacturer's instructions. - The hitch ball and king pin should have a light coat of grease. - Toyota recommends that the trailer hitch, except fifth wheel hitch, be removed when not towing to prevent injury and/or damage by the hitch in event of a rear end collision.
-After removing the hitch, the installation area should be sealed to prevent entry of exhaust fumes and mud.
+Toyota does not recommend using a weight distribution (load equalizing) hitch. - The hitch must be bolted securely to the vehicle frame and installed according to the hitch manufacturer's instructions. - The hitch ball and king pin should have a light coat of grease. - Toyota recommends removing the hitch when not towing to preventinjury and/or damage due to the hitch in event of a rear end collision.
+After removal of the hitch, seal the installation area to prevent entry of exhaust fumes and mud.

-Do not use an axle-mounting hitch as it may cause damage to the axle housing, wheel bearings, wheels and/ or tires.
+Do not use an axle-mounting hitch as it may cause damage to the axle housing, wheel bearings, wheels and or tires.